Hozon Auto: History

 In April 2024, three investment companies founded by the governments of Yichun, Tongxiang and Nanning, announced that they will jointly inject 5 billion RMB (691 million USD) into Hozon to alleviate financial pressures and for a future IPO.

 In March 2025, Hozon Auto announced that it had reached debt-to-equity agreements totaling over 2 billion yuan with 134 domestic core suppliers.
 This debt-to-equity plan received support from leading suppliers such as CATL, Gotion High-Tech, BDStar Intelligent & Connected, and Greenway Automotive Lighting.
 In the same month, at a dealer conference in Bangkok, Thailand, Hozon Auto also signed four key agreements with local suppliers and financial institutions, securing a credit line of 10 billion Thai baht (approximately 2.15 billion yuan).
 The company plans to begin localized production of the Neta X in Thailand in July.

+Since 2025, the shareholding platform established by Zhang Yong and Fang Yunzhou for the core founding team of Neta Auto has been subject to multiple judicial freezes involving significant sums.
+Hozon Auto's three major production bases in Yichun, Nanning, and Tongxiang have all ceased production, and its supply chain system has nearly collapsed.
+State-owned capital from Yichun, Nanning, Tongxiang, and other localities has invested a total of over 5 billion yuan, and with the suspension of projects, these funds are largely unrecoverable.

+In September 2026, creditors discussed plans to invest RMB ¥3 billion into the company to kickstart a three phase development plan.
+The first phase will involve restarting production of the Neta X with a target annual sales target of 10,000 units.
+The second phase will focus on launching vehicles for export to Asia, Africa and Latin America with 300,000 units annually, and the third phase involves launching high-tech global models with an RMB ¥40 billion annual output and preparing for an IPO.